elif-absrd/cloak_of_invisibility/README.md

-# Harry Potter's Cloak of Invisibility
+# Harry's Cloak of Invisibility

 This project creates a digital "Cloak of Invisibility" effect using Python and OpenCV.
-It uses a webcam to capture video, detects a piece of cloth (e.g., a green cloth) based on its color, and replaces the cloth area with a background image to simulate invisibility, mimicking the effect of Harry Potter's invisibility cloak.
+It uses a webcam to capture video, detects a piece of cloth (e.g., a green cloth) based on its color, and replaces the cloth area with a background image to simulate invisibility, mimicking the effect of Harry Potter's invisibility cloak.<br/>
+Deathly hollows count - 1/3, now try to cheat death, IF YOU CAN...

 ## Prerequisites